KMS Dirichlet forms, coercivity and super-bounded Markovian semigroups on von Neumann algebras: Dirichlet forms and derivations on von Neumann algebras standard forms

-viii) {\it completely positive (resp.
-Markovian)} if the extensions $T^n_t:=T_t\otimes I_n$ to $L^2(M\otimes M_n(\mathbb{C}),\o_0\otimes {\rm tr}_n)$ are positive preserving (resp.
-Markovian) semigroups for all $n\ge 1$.
-0.2truecm As a result of the general theory, Dirichlet forms are automatically nonnegative and Markovian semigroups are automatically contractive.\\ Dirichlet forms $(\E,\F)$ are in one-to-one correspondence with Markovian semigroups $\{T_t:t\ge 0\}$: the self-adjoint, positive operator $(H,D(H))$ associated to $(\E,\F)$ by $\E[\xi]=\|\sqrt{H}\xi\|^2_{L^2(M)}$ for all $\xi\in \F$, being the semigroup generator $T_t=e^{-tH}$, $t\ge 0$.\\ Positivity preserving semigroups are in one-to-one correspondence with densely defined, real, lower semicontinuous quadratic forms satisfying the following {\it first Beurling-Deny condition}
+iii) {\it completely positive (resp.
+Markovian)} if the extensions $T^n_t:=T_t\otimes I_n$ to $L^2(M\otimes M_n(\mathbb{C}),\o_0\otimes {\rm tr}_n)$ are positivity preserving (resp.
+Markovian) semigroups for all $n\ge 1$.\\ In \cite{c1} Definition 2.8, property ii) above, Markovianity, was indicated as sub-Markovianity.
+0.2truecm As a result of the general theory, Dirichlet forms are automatically nonnegative and Markovian semigroups are automatically contractive see \cite{c1} Proposition 4.10 and Theorem 4.11.\\ Dirichlet forms $(\E,\F)$ are in one-to-one correspondence with Markovian semigroups $\{T_t:t\ge 0\}$: the self-adjoint, positive operator $(H,D(H))$ associated to $(\E,\F)$ by $\E[\xi]=\|\sqrt{H}\xi\|^2_{L^2(M)}$ for all $\xi\in \F$, being the semigroup generator $T_t=e^{-tH}$, $t\ge 0$.\\ $C_0$-continuous, self-adjoint, positivity preserving semigroups are in one-to-one correspondence with nonnegative, densely defined, real, lower semicontinuous quadratic forms satisfying the following {\it first Beurling-Deny condition} (weaker than Markovianity)